nau/scalus/README.md

-# Scalus - Scala implementation of Cardano Plutus
+# Scalus - DApps Development Platform for Cardano

-## What is it planned to be?
+## What is Scalus?

 Scalus is a set of libraries to work with Cardano Untyped Plutus Core that works on both JVM and JavaScript.
 This includes: